 3. Can you tell me a little bit about your book and what inspired it?

-4. What do you hope that readers take way with them after reading your book?
+4. What do you hope that readers take away with them after reading your book?

-5. I find it interesting to know what environment authors find most productive… Do you use a pen and paper or laptop?
-Quiet room at home or bustling café?
+5. I find it interesting to know what environment authors find most productive….
+Do you use a pen and paper or a laptop?
+Quiet room at home or bustling cafe?
 Basically, what gets your creative juices flowing?

 6. What has been the toughest criticism given to you as an author?
 What has been the best compliment?